imran-riz/Library-Management-System-Version-2/README.md

 Note:
 - The primary key for each table is in bold.
 - The field AccountID is not a foreign key of tbl_members, although it can be.
+If it were to be a foreign key, it will be called "MemberID" (reference, tbl_members).